manestay/borderlines/README.md

 #### A. GPT-3 inference
 For GPT-3 models, we use rank classification.
 This means that given a query, and choices A and B, we concatenate each choice {query + A, query + B}, calculate the probability of either prompt, and assign the more likely one as the model's response.

 __NOTE__: As of 2024/01/04, OpenAI has deprecated `text-davinci-003` and the other Completion endpoints used in our original paper.
-We recommend using `davinci-002`.
+We recommend using `davinci-002`, as shown below.

 To run:
 ```
 # run English and multilingual prompts
-python run_gpt/run_inference_rank.py -o outputs/gpt3_dv2 -m text-davinci-003 --print --batch_size 50 --sleep 10 -k {OPENAI_API_KEY}
+python run_gpt/run_inference_rank.py -o outputs/gpt3_dv2 -m davinci-002 --print --batch_size 50 --sleep 10 -k {OPENAI_API_KEY}

 ```
 Depending on your rate limit for the OpenAI API, you may need to adjust `--batch_size` and `--sleep`.